datnt19213/tkeditor-package/readme.md

 | `override`        | `Record<string, any>`                                 | `{}`                                     | Allows overriding other editor settings.                                                                   |
 | `placeholders`    | `boolean`                                             | `undefined`                              | Enables or disables media placeholders (configured in `useCreateEditor`).                                  |

-Refer to `components/editor/plate-editor.tsx` for the `TEditorProps` type definition and `components/editor/use-create-editor.ts` for how these props influence the editor's setup.
+Refer to `components/editor/plate-editor.tsx` for the `TKEditorProps` type definition and `components/editor/use-create-editor.ts` for how these props influence the editor's setup.
 The `PLUGIN_KEY` type in `use-create-editor.ts` lists all available keys for the `allowPlugins` prop.

 ## Project Structure